Ottawa Senators (original): Silver Seven era (1903–1906)

 For that Stanley Cup win, each of the team's players was given a silver nugget by team executive Bob Shillington, an Ottawa druggist and mining investor.
 He gave them nuggets instead of money since the players were still technically amateurs and to give them money would have meant disqualification from the league.
 In a 1957 interview, Harry Westwick recalled that at the presentation "One of the players said 'We ought to call ourselves the Silver Seven.' and the name caught on right there."
 (At the time, hockey teams iced seven men—a goaltender, three forwards, two defencemen and a rover).

 The Silver Seven moved between three leagues during this time, and for a time were independent of any league.
 In February 1904, during the CAHL season, Ottawa resigned from the league in a dispute over the replaying of a game.
 The team had arrived late for a game in Montreal and the game had been called at midnight, with a tied score.
 The league demanded that the game be replayed.
 The club agreed to play only if the game mattered in the standings.
 The impasse led to Ottawa leaving the league.
 For the rest of that winter, the club played only in Cup challenge series.
 Quebec went on to win the championship of the league and demanded the Stanley Cup, but the Cup's trustees ruled that Ottawa still retained it.
 The trustees offered to arrange a challenge between Ottawa and the CAHL champion, but the CAHL refused to consider it.
 The next season, Ottawa joined the Federal Amateur Hockey League (FAHL), winning the league championship.
 The club was only in the FAHL for one season, and the Montreal Wanderers became their new rival.
-For the 1906 season Ottawa, along with the Wanderers and several of the CAHL teams, formed the Eastern Canada Amateur Hockey Association (ECAHA), unifying the top teams into one league.
+For the 1906 season, Ottawa, the Wanderers and several of the CAHL teams, formed the Eastern Canada Amateur Hockey Association (ECAHA), unifying the top teams into one league.

 Style of play

 The Silver Seven were well known for the number of injuries that they inflicted on other teams.
 In a Stanley Cup challenge game in 1904, the Ottawas injured seven of the nine Winnipeg players, and the Winnipeg Free Press called it the "bloodiest game in Ottawa."
 The next team to challenge the Ottawas, the Toronto Marlboroughs, were treated similarly.
 According to the Toronto Globe:

 The style of hockey seems to be the only one known and people consider it quite proper and legitimate for a team to endeavor to incapacitate their opponents rather than to excel them in skill and speed ... slashing, tripping, the severest kind of cross-checking and a systematic method of hammering Marlboroughs on hand and wrists are the most effective points in Ottawa's style.

 According to one player, the "Marlboroughs got off very easily.
 When Winnipeg Rowing Club played here, most of their players were carried off on stretchers."
-This style of hockey would continue for years to come.